Acute otitis Media

 Common Symptoms of an Ear Infection

-- 😴 Irritability or disturbed sleep in young children
+😴 Irritability or disturbed sleep (especially in younger children)

-Most ear infections are caused by viruses and improve without antibiotics, but some cases may benefit from treatment.
+Most ear infections are caused by viruses and improve without antibiotics, but some cases may benefit from treatment after assessment.

 How We Can Help